 U.S. 69 from just south of 151st Street to just north of 103rd Street in Overland Park, Kansas, will be widened from four to six lanes (three lanes in each direction), and interchanges that connect U.S. 69 to the local street network will be modified.
 The new lanes will be tolled (also called express toll lanes) to provide additional long-term safety, traffic flow and trip time reliability benefits on the highway.
 The existing general-purpose lanes will remain free.

 Express toll lanes are a strategy for improving congestion and travel time reliability.
-Express toll lanes enable drivers to choose if they want to pay a toll to drive in the free-flowing express lanes in order to achieve more reliable travel time.
+Express toll lanes enable drivers to choose if they want to pay a toll to achieve more reliable travel time by driving in the free-flowing express lanes.
 This has the added benefit of also reducing congestion in the toll-free general-purpose lanes.
-To accomplish this, the toll rate changes with traffic volumes to keep the toll lanes flowing smoothly while also improving traffic flow in the toll-free, general-purpose lanes.
-The current toll rate is communicated to drivers via signs so drivers can choose for themselves whether they want to pay that price to drive in the free-flowing toll lane.
+The toll rate changes with traffic volumes to keep the toll lanes flowing smoothly while also improving traffic flow in the toll-free, general-purpose lanes.
+Overhead signs communicate the current toll rate to drivers so they can choose for themselves whether they want to pay that price to drive in the free-flowing toll lane.

 How Express Toll Lanes Work

 Toll signs display the current price, which is adjusted based on the level of congestion in the express toll lane to maintain free-flow traffic.

 2. ENTRY AND EXIT

 A break in the double white line shows drivers where they can enter and exit the express toll lane.

 3. TOLLING TECHNOLOGY